Exploring Alberobello Trulli & Their Spellbinding Symbols

 Alberobello by Tour

-This tour lasts between 6 and 8 hours and includes visits to a sassi and trulli and includes informative tours around both towns.
-Book or find more info on this Matera and Alberobello Full-Day Tour
+🚐 This Matera and Alberobello tour lasts between 6 and 8 hours and includes visits to a sassi and trulli and informative guided tours around both towns.
+Book or find out more here.

-⭐️ If you are thinking of hiring a car, check Discover Cars to find a great deal or GoSee (formerly the Motorhome Republic) for great service and deals on campervans and motorhomes.
+⭐️ If you are considering hiring a car, check Discover Cars to find a great deal or GoSee (formerly the Motorhome Republic) for great service and deals on campervans and motorhomes.

 Alberobello By Train

-Alberobello has a train station and there are trains from Bari on the Ferrovie Sud Est line, but you may need to change at Putignano.
+Alberobello has a train station, and trains from Bari on the Ferrovie Sud Est line run through it, but you may need to change at Putignano.

 Alberobello By Bus

-There is a direct bus route that travels from Bari and takes about 1 hour and 45 mins to reach Alberobello.
-You can find times and rates at trenitalia.com.
+A direct bus route travels from Bari and takes about 1 hour and 45 minutes to reach Alberobello.
+Times and rates are available at trenitalia.com.

 1. What is Alberobello Trulli, and where are they located?

 The Alberobello Trulli are unique cone-shaped homes with dry-stone walls made of corbelled limestone slabs.
-They are located in Alberobello, a town in the district of Bari, Puglia, Southern Italy.
+They are located in Alberobello, a town in Bari, Puglia, Southern Italy.

 2. Why do the Alberobello Trulli have strange symbols on their roofs?

 The white symbols painted on the roofs of Alberobello Trulli have various meanings.
 Some are of religious significance, while others are astrological.
-The purpose of these symbols was to ward off demons and bring good luck to the inhabitants.
+These symbols aimed to ward off demons and bring good luck to the inhabitants.

 3. What do the different shapes of pinnacles on the Alberobello Trulli represent?